French Assurance Vie (French Life Insurance investment policies)

 (often 2-4% if purchased outside an Assurance Vie)

-- Part of the entrance fee often goes to the intermediary...so ensure you receive some benefits.
+- Part of the entrance fee goes to the intermediary...so ensure you receive some benefits.

 - Annual Management Fee (Frais de gestion)

-- Slightly lower charges are normally proposed by internet contracts
+- Slightly lower charges are often proposed by internet contracts

-- Part of the annual fee may go to the intermediary ...
+- Part of the annual fee will go to the intermediary ...

 If Cabinet Gregory assists you, annual fees received from the insurer are fully transparent.
 Cabinet Gregory provides quarterly portfolio reviews & regular updated recommendations for each client.
 If fees are received directly from the insurer, there are normally no further charges for time spent on this service.